 A) Make them 2 separate sentences:

-B) Combine them with a comma AND a FANBOYS (“For And Nor But Or Yet So”):
+B) Combine them with a comma AND a FANBOYS conjunction (“For And Nor But Or Yet So”):

 C) Combine them with a semi-colon.
-However, in this case, be careful NOT to use a FANBOYS!
+However, in this case, be careful NOT to use a FANBOYS conjunction!

 D) Combine them with a colon.
-This one is a bit trickier to use, though still perfectly acceptable if you do it correctly.
-It ONLY works if the second clause answers or clarifies a question the first clause prompts.
+This one is a bit trickier to nail, though still perfectly acceptable if you do it correctly.
+It ONLY works if the second clause answers or clarifies a question that the first clause raises.

-In this case, our friend Alfie and his hunger problem doesn’t really work, so let’s try a new example:
+In this case, the example with our thirsty friend Grace doesn’t really work, so let’s try a new example:

-He wouldn’t find out until Thursday why he didn’t get the job: he had written the incorrect company name in his cover letter.
+Magnus wouldn’t find out until Friday why he didn’t get the job: he had written the incorrect company name in his cover letter.

 When we read that, our response after the first sentence is “Oooooh!
 Tell me!
 WHY didn’t he get the job?”
 That’s why we use a colon.
 The second part answers the question we’re all asking after reading the first complete clause.